“If anything is excellent or praiseworthy – think about such things.” Philippians 4:8 NIV

 God is with those in whose minds are thoughts pleasing to Him.

-My thoughts and comments today are about “your thought life.”
+My thoughts and comments today are about “ruling your thoughts.”

-My prayer for you today is that your mind is renewed through His Word and wisdom.
+My prayer for you today is that your thoughts are of things excellent and praiseworthy.